 Are you interested in the vibrant world of religions?
-Do you want to study how sacred texts such as the Bible or the Quran have been formed and interpreted throughout the ages?
-Do you want to understand why religious images, buildings, clothes, and everyday practices often provoke fierce debates or even violent conflicts?
-Do you want to be able to contribute to analyses of the interplay between religion and politics in the context of globalization and migration?
+Do you want to understand why religious images, buildings, and clothes often provoke fierce debates or even violent conflicts?
+Do you want to be able to contribute to analyses of the interplay between religion and politics in the context of globalisation and migration?
+Would you like to learn more about the relation between religious texts and practices?

 Key research areas